AusIOT/CodeOfConduct/CoC.md

 In addition, violations of this code outside our spaces may affect a person’s ability to participate in them.

 # Sponsors, affiliates, and exhibitors
-When you sponsor a MelbIOT event, we welcome you as a member of our community, and we expect you to be respectful to the community you operate within.
+When you sponsor a AusIOT event, we welcome you as a member of our community, and we expect you to be respectful to the community you operate within.

 All exhibitors in the expo hall, sponsor or vendor booths, or similar activities are also subject to the Code of Conduct.
 In particular, exhibitors should not use sexualized images, activities, or other material.
 Booth staff (including volunteers) must not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.